tpm2-software/tpm2-tools/man/tpm2_pcrallocate.1.md

 # SYNOPSIS

-**tpm2_pcrallocate** [*OPTIONS*] _ALLOCATION_
+**tpm2_pcrallocate** [*OPTIONS*] [*ARGUMENT]

 # DESCRIPTION

 **tpm2_pcrallocate**(1) - Allow the user to specify a PCR allocation for the TPM.
 An allocation is the enabling or disabling of PCRs and it's banks.
 A PCR can have multiple banks, where each bank is associated with a specific hashing algorithm.
+Allocation is specified in the argument.

-If no _ALLOCATION_ is given, then SHA1 and SHA256 banks with PCRs 0 - 23 are
+If no allocation is given, then SHA1 and SHA256 banks with PCRs 0 - 23 are
 allocated.

-_ALLOCATION_ is a list of banks and selected pcrs.
+Allocation is a list of banks and selected pcrs.
 The values should follow the pcr bank specifiers standards, see section "PCR Bank Specifiers".

 The new allocations become effective after the next reboot.